JimJammer88/ContinuousControl/README.md

 2. Place the file in the main folder of this repository, and unzip (or decompress) the file.

 3. Run `Continuous_Control.ipynb` to  train the agents.

+## Files

+1. Continuous_control.ipynb Thy ipython notebook loads the environment and controls the training of the agent.

+2. multi_agent_benchmark.py This file defines the Agent class for multi-agent training and the Replay Buffer class.

+3. model.py The classes Actor and Critic extend PyTorch.NN.Module and defines actor and critic networks respectively.

+4. Report.md The project report

+5. actor_solved.pth Pickled file created using torch.save().
+This stores the model weights of the actor at the point at which the episode is solved.

+6. critic_solved.pth Pickled file created using torch.save().
+This stores the model weights of the critic at the point at which the episode is solved.

+7. actor_final.pth Pickled file created using torch.save().
+This stores the model weights of the actor at the point at which training terminates(after 400 episodes).

+8. critic_final.pth Pickled file created using torch.save().
+This stores the model weights of the critic at the point at which training terminates(after 400 episodes).

+9. Run_Trained_Agent.ipynb - Loads the trained actor network and runs the agent in the environment.